awslabs/aws-cloudfront-extensions/edge/nodejs/authentication-with-cognito/README.md

 # Authentication with cognito

-The Lambda@Edge is designed to authenticate user through the cognitofor.
+The Lambda@Edge is designed to authenticate user through the cognito.

 ## Prerequisite